-ANDY EISENBRAUN Regional Specialist, Midwest Andy and his wife Holly reside in St Louis MO where they are members of New City Fellowship PCA.
+Andy and his wife Holly reside in St Louis MO where they are members of New City Fellowship PCA.
 He grew up in the PCA, attended Covenant College and came on staff with MNA Disaster Response in 2012 after having served as a volunteer and key leader.
-He serves as a Regional Specialist for Chicago Metro, Central Indiana, Illiana, Northern Illinois, and Missouri Presbyteries.
-RICK LENZ Associate Specialist, South Central Region Rick and his wife Shirley live in Ft Worth TX and attend Ft Worth PCA where Rick serves as a deacon.
+He serves as a Regional Specialist for Chicago Metro,

+Central Indiana, Illiana, Northern Illinois, and Missouri Presbyteries.

+RICK LENZ Regional Specialist, South Central Region

+Rick and his wife Shirley live in Ft Worth TX and attend Ft Worth PCA where Rick serves as a deacon.
 Rick is a retired Air Force Lieutenant Colonel and has served as a Financial Advisor.
 He started with MNA Disaster Response in 2008 during the lowa Flooding disaster as a volunteer, has developed a disaster response preparation plan for presbyteries and churches, and now serves as a regional specialist for Houston Metro, North TX, South TX, and Southwest Presbyteries.
-Rick is overseeing the development of the Dallas Depot.

-EVAN SCROGGS Regional Specialist, Gulf Coast Region Evan, his wife, Claire, and their family live in Baton Rouge LA and are faithful members of South Baton Rouge PCA, a new and growing congregation.
-Evan provides regional disaster response leadership in the newly expanded Gulf Coast Region which includes the entirety of Southern LA, MS Valley, and Grace Presbyteries, and seven coastal AL congregations of the Gulf Coast Presbytery.
+Rick is overseeing the development of the Dallas Depot the entirety of Southern LA, MS Valley, and Grace Presbyteries, and seven coastal AL congregations of the Gulf Coast Presbytery.
 A graduate of LSU and participant in RUF, Evan began volunteering with MNA Disaster Response during our Katrina Response.
+The Gulf Coast Region is regularly faced with disasters of all kinds, including hurricanes, tornadoes and constant flooding events, so the need is great for the type of leadership that Evan brings.
+We consider it a privilege to have Evan in our leadership.

+Evan, his wife, Claire, and their family live in Baton Rouge LA and are faithful members of South Baton Rouge PCA, a new and growing congregation.
+Evan provides regional disaster response leadership in the newly expanded Gulf Coast Region which includes

 Disaster Response Staff

+KEITH PERRY

+MNA Disaster Response Regional

-KEITH PERRY Regional Specialist, Florida Region Keith and his wife Marianne reside in Melbourne FL where they attend Covenant PCA.
+Specialist, Florida Region

+Keith and his wife Marianne reside in Melbourne FL where they attend Covenant PCA.
 Keith began serving with MNA Disaster Response as a volunteer in 2004, served as a Key Leader during the response to Hurricane Katrina, setting up food distribution and establishing worksites, and has been instrumental in the development of disaster response training materials for local churches and key leaders.
 He currently serves the state of Florida as a regional specialist.

+MARTY HUDDLESTON

+MNA Disaster Response Response

-MARTY HUDDLESTON Response Specialist - Logistics Marty and his wife Beth grew up attending presbyterian churches and met as students at Belhaven University in Jackson MS. Marty, a PCA Deacon, and Beth live in Sevierville TN and are long-term members of Evergreen PCA.
+Specialist - Logistics

+Marty and his wife Beth grew up attending presbyterian churches and met as students at Belhaven University in Jackson MS. Marty, a PCA Deacon, and Beth live in Sevierville TN and are long-term members of Evergreen PCA.
 They are the parents of four grown children -

-Megan, Andrew and wife Ashley, Rachel and husband Craig, and Sarah..
+Megan, Andrew and wife Ashley, Rachel and husband Craig, and Sarah...

 MARK BECKER

-Regional Specialist, South Central Region
+MNA Disaster Response Regional Specialist,

+Mid-Atlantic Region

 Mark, a PCA Ruling Elder, and his wife, Suzan, have two adult children and live in Katy TX where they are members of Christ Church PCA.
-Mark began as a volunteer with MNA Disaster Response in 1994 and continued to volunteer on a regular basis including in 2017 when he

-and his wife served as disaster site managers following Hurricane Harvey.
+Mark began as a volunteer with MNA Disaster Response in 1994 and continued to volunteer on a regular basis including in 2017 when he and his wife served as disaster site managers following Hurricane Harvey.
 After his retirement as a process engineer, he came on staff of MNA Disaster Response in 2020 and hit the ground immediately serving in a leadership capacity in response to Hurricane Laura in Lake Charles LA..

 MARK WILLETT

-Regional Specialist, Mid-Atlantic Region

-Mark and his wife, Yvonne, reside in Hopewell VA and are members of West Hopewell PCA where Mark is a deacon.
-He works with the VA State Police and is an EMT.
-Mark serves as the regional specialist for Chesapeake, Heritage, James River, and Potomac Presbyteries

-and is available to assist member churches in pre-disaster planning and training, and development of traveling disaster response teams.
+MNA Disaster Response Regional Specialist, Mid-Atlantic Region peake, Heritage, James River, and Potomac Presbyteries and is available to assist member churches in pre-disaster planning and training, and development of traveling disaster response teams.